 The main benefit that makes people fond of drag-clicking is Minecraft PvP battles.
 Minecraft can register each individual click, and it gives you an insane advantage against your competitors.
 While that doesn’t sound like cheating, it is unfair.
 Due to this, drag-clicking is banned on every central Minecraft server worldwide.

 Most of the time, the anti-cheat will ban you automatically if the servers notice your mouse registering an extraordinary CPS.

 Drag clicking isn’t just discouraged by Minecraft.
 It has its fair share of damage on your mouse as well.
 Every gaming mouse has a certain amount of clicks that its switch is meant to register.
-The number is usually in the several hundred thousand ranges.
+The number is usually in the several hundred thousand range.

 The worst part is that not every mouse can drag a click.
-You need a very specific type of gaming mouse to be able to drag click effectively.
+You need a very specific type of gaming mouse to be able to drag and click effectively.
 If you’re looking for a quality mouse that won’t just be food for drag clicking but will also last through this stressful (at least of the mouse) activity, here are five gaming mice you should look to buy.

 1. Razer DeathAdder Elite

 The DeathAdder Elite is regarded by many as the best mouse in the world for drag clicking, and it comes from none other than the very best gaming peripherals manufacturer in the world, Razer.